stacksjs/stacks/README.md

 ## Postcardware

-You're free to use this package, and we would love to receive a postcard.
+You will always be free to use the Stacks framework & any of its over 80 packages.
+At the same time, we would love to see which parts of the world Stacks ends up in. _We would love to receive a postcard—which we publish on our website._

 Our address is: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA

-##### _We publish all received postcards on our website.
-Thanks to Spatie for this wonderful idea._
+##### _Thanks to Spatie for this wonderful idea._

 ## Sponsors